moggces/CurveVisualizationGUI/README.md

 CurveVisualizationGUI
 =====================

 A R Shiny interface to allow the user to visualize the concentration-response data in a line-point fashion.
+User can overlay or parallel pathways based on compounds.
+Or overlay compounds + parallel pathways.

 Input
 -----